afifaniks/ShoppingCartinJava/README.md

 **Project Components:**

-  1)Cart
+  *Cart

-  2)Category Wise Panels
+  *Category Wise Panels

-  3)Sign Up/Sign In
+  *Sign Up/Sign In

-  4)Password Recovery
+  *Password Recovery

-  5)New Product Entry
+  *New Product Entry

-  6)Stock Update
+  *Stock Update

-  7)Billing details etc.
+  *Billing details etc.

 **CAUTION:**

-1)THIS PROJECT IS DEVELOPED ON WINDOWS ENVIRONMENT AND NETBEANS IDE 8.2
+*THIS PROJECT IS DEVELOPED ON WINDOWS ENVIRONMENT AND NETBEANS IDE 8.2

-2)INCLUDED JAR FILES SHOULD BE IMPORTED TO IDE
+*INCLUDED JAR FILES SHOULD BE IMPORTED TO IDE

-3)FOR PICTURES THERE ARE THREE DIFFERENT FOLDERS IN 'Project/src/products' AS PER CATEGORY.
+*FOR PICTURES THERE ARE THREE DIFFERENT FOLDERS IN 'Project/src/products' AS PER CATEGORY.

-4)FOR NEW ENTRY, NEW PICTURES SHOULD   BE PLACED AS PER THEIR CATEGORY.
+*FOR NEW ENTRY, NEW PICTURES SHOULD   BE PLACED AS PER THEIR CATEGORY.

-5)TO SIGN INTO ADMIN PANEL SIGN IN AS "username: admin, password: admin"
+*TO SIGN INTO ADMIN PANEL SIGN IN AS "username: admin, password: admin"